As Deaths Mount, Volunteer EMTs At New Jersey's Coronavirus Epicenter Labor On

 First Responders Try To Stay Safe During COVID-19 Outbreak

-Finkelstein moved out of his family's house into an apartment to avoid spreading the illness to his father, who has pre-existing medical conditions.
+Finkelstein moved out of his family's house into an apartment to avoid spreading the illness to his father, who has preexisting medical conditions.
 Horowitz is living alone after his family decamped to upstate New York.
-Nearly half the volunteers are out sick, on quarantine or worried they will bring the virus home to their family.
+Nearly half the volunteers are out sick, on quarantine or worried they will bring the virus home to their families.

 The crew is burning through boxes of supplies as calls keep growing in number and severity.
 During a recent shift there's a patient in respiratory distress, another in cardiac arrest and yet another who can't breathe.
 At least three die before the EMTs even make it inside.